PawseySC/container-workflows/_episodes/04-long-running-services.md

 exercises: 0
 questions:
 objectives:
-- Learn how to run images, either one-off or as a running service
+- Learn how to start containers for a running (web) service

 keypoints:
 ---

 ### Starting a long-running service in a container ###
 Containers are useful for running services, like web-servers etc. Many come packaged from the developers, so you can start one easily, but first you need to find the one you want to run.
-You can either search on [Docker Hub](https://hub.docker.com), or you can use the **docker search** command.
+You can either search on [Docker Hub](https://hub.docker.com), or you can use the `docker search` command.
 Nginx is a popular web-server, let's look for that:

 ```
 > docker search nginx